tangobreath/tangobreath.github.io/_posts/2011-10-05-the-space-between-us.md

   - TangoBreath
   - TangoBreath class
 ---

+# The Space Between us.

-# This talk is about relationships and life, everything in it also applies to tango
+## This talk is about relationships and life, everything in it also applies to tango

 As my first post I would like to share a video, it is one of my favorites, and this is not even a tango video.
 It&#8217;s a TED talk.
 A TED talk about relationships by **Hedy Schleifer, The Power of Connection.**